 - Genital or sexual wounds

-Wounds can suddenly appear or evolve over time.
-A wound is referred to as being chronic if it is recurrent or it doesn’t heal or heals slowly.
+Wounds can suddenly appear or change.
+A wound is chronic if it is recurrent or it doesn’t heal or heals slowly.

 How the Elderly Recover from Wounds